argonne-lcf/ALCF_Hands_on_HPC_Workshop/04_profilingDeepLearning/NvidiaProfiler/README.md

 Deep Learning Profiler (DLProf) (https://docs.nvidia.com/deeplearning/frameworks/dlprof-user-guide/index.html), is a tool for profiling deep learning models to analyze and improve performance of their models visually via the DLProf Viewer or by analyzing text reports.

 Few important features:
-Measure if an operation can run on Tensorcores and measure their usage if kernels are running on them.
+- Measure if an operation can run on Tensorcores and measure their usage if kernels are running on them.
-Use NVTX Markers to profile only a portion of code,such  as dataloading stage or the training phase.
+- Use NVTX Markers to profile only a portion of code,such  as dataloading stage or the training phase.
-Analyze XLA compiled TensorFlow models.
+- Analyze XLA compiled TensorFlow models.

-To use dlprof on the example code we have, use the script with dlprof argument ```submit_thetagpu.sh dlprof```
+To use ```dlprof``` on the example code we have, use the script with dlprof argument ```submit_thetagpu.sh dlprof```

 This will profile the model and print out the summary in results folder in a bunch of csv files.
-These include 'summary, kernel, detailed_op, tensor_core, op_type, etc. For example, the ```dlprof_tensor_core.csv``` file will list out kernels that are running on tensor cores and their utilization.
+These include details such as summary, kernel, detailed_op, tensor_core, op_type, etc.

+For example, the ```dlprof_tensor_core.csv``` file will list out kernels that are running on tensor cores and their utilization.

 Another tool ```dlprofviewer``` can also be used to visualize the results in GUI.
 Refer to https://docs.nvidia.com/deeplearning/frameworks/tensorboard-plugin-user-guide/index.html for more details.